RaphaelK12/pnm-io/README.md

 ```

 ##Tests
-This repository includes a simple project for running a small test suite.
+This repository includes a simple [CMake project](https://github.com/thinks/ppm-io/blob/master/test/CMakeLists.txt) for running a small test suite.
 The test can be found in [this](https://github.com/thinks/ppm-io/blob/master/test/include/thinks/testPpm.hpp) header file.
 At present the test project builds and runs without errors.